David Price (boxer): Price vs. Hammer

-On 8 January 2017 it was announced that Price would fight on the undercard of IBO super-middleweight bout Eubank Jr.-Quinlan at the Olympia in London on 4 February against WBO European heavyweight champion Christian Hammer (20-4, 11 KOs) to take place on ITV Box Office.
+On 8 January 2017 it was announced that Price would fight on the undercard of IBO super-middleweight bout Eubank Jr. vs. Quinlan at the Olympia in London on 4 February against WBO European heavyweight champion Christian Hammer (20–4, 11 KOs) to take place on ITV Box Office.
 Hammer won a split decision against previously undefeated Erkan Teper in October 2016.
 On 3 February, a day before the fight, it was confirmed that Hammer's WBO European heavyweight title would be at stake, as well as the fight being an official world title eliminator.
 Price started the fight well using his reach advantage to keep Hammer at a distance.
 In round 5, Price connected with an uppercut which floored Hammer, however he beat the count and the fight resumed.
 The end came when Hammer landed hooks to the head of Price as the referee looked at him and decided to stop the fight, giving Hammer the win via TKO in round 7.

 On 7 August 2017, it was announced that Price would fight again on the undercard of Callum Smith vs. Erik Skoglund at the Echo Arena in Liverpool on 16 September 2017.
 Price last fought at the Echo Arena in July 2013, where he lost his second consecutive fight to American veteran Tony Thompson.
 It was revealed that Price had parted ways with trainer Dave Coldwell and would now train with George Vaughan, Derry Mathews and Joe McNally.
 Price called this fight a 'make or break' for career.
 A day later, it was announced that he would fight journeyman Raphael Zumbano Love.
 Former trainer Coldwell stated based on his last conversation with Price, he had decided to retire.
 Coldwell wished Price well in his return.
 Following a hand injury suffered in training, the fight was called off.
 Price would next fight UK based Polish journeyman Kamil Sokolowski on 2 December 2017 at the Brentwood Centre Arena in Brentford, having last fought there in 2010.
 Price put on a muted performance, beating Sokolowski after six rounds.
 The referee scored the fight 60–54 in favour of Price.
 He stated he intentionally went the full six rounds.
-In the post-fight interview, Price said, ”He’d be a good sparring partner.
+In the post-fight interview, Price said, "He’d be a good sparring partner.
 I thought that was a good performance tonight.
 I landed most of my jabs.
 I want to do an 8 rounder.
 I must have thrown 4 punches all night with spite in it.
-I was boxing his face off.”
+I was boxing his face off."
 When asked who he would fight next, Price gave no names.